 Buses

-Buses and minibus taxis also operate in most towns and cities, but they're often overcrowded and poorly maintained, so should be used with caution.
+Buses and minibus taxis also operate in most towns and cities, but they're often overcrowded and poorly maintained, so they should be used with caution.

 Boats and ferries

-With thousands of kilometres of navigable rivers, water transport is a popular means of getting around in the DRC.
 Ferry services operate between Kinshasa and Brazzaville, in the Republic of the Congo, which is located just across the Congo River.
 Expats can ask the ferry service provider for information on the safety standards.
-A safer and somewhat more pleasant option is to cross the river via speedboat.
+Crossing the river via speedboat is a safer and more pleasant option.

 Trains